geospatial-jeff/raster-codecs/README.md

 # numcodecs-raster
-Provides a lightweight wrapper over [imagecodecs](https://github.com/cgohlke/imagecodecs) which implements the [numcodecs](https://github.com/zarr-developers/numcodecs) interface.
+Provides a lightweight wrapper over [imagecodecs](https://github.com/cgohlke/imagecodecs) implementing the [numcodecs](https://github.com/zarr-developers/numcodecs) interface.
 This allows us to use the compressions provided by `imagecodecs` in zarr arrays.